How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 Capacity tests over confidence.
 Rollback drills over good intentions.
 Published peak-season runbooks over hopeful planning.

-Our Definition of Done is a written checklist with hard gates in CI: code review approved by the eCommerce tech lead, automated tests passing, checkout regression green, integration adapter contract test green, CWV budget respected on the impacted templates, deploy to staging successful, runbook entry for any new alert path, rollback flag verified.
+Our Definition of Done is a written checklist with hard gates in CI: code review approved by the eCommerce tech lead, automated tests passing, checkout regression green, integration adapter contract test green, CWV budget respected on the impacted templates (LCP, CLS, and INP), deploy to staging successful, runbook entry for any new alert path, rollback flag verified.
 Until those gates close, the story is not done, regardless of what the marketing calendar says.

 If you’re interested in hiring developers for this capability in Argentina, visit the Argentina version of this page.